-In addition to defining the overarching priorities listed above, the Council has included a range of specific details to support each priority.
-These items have been developed in order to ensure that the Council is clear in what it expects to see during the development of the upcoming Plans.
-These are not intended as a set of strict requirements which must be met for the Council to endorse a Plan; that decision will always remain at the discretion of the Council, and be informed by information and circumstances that will undoubtedly change between the time the priorities are set and the time that the Plans are ultimately subject to a final vote by the Council.
-The priorities should be seen as guidance for how the Council believes the Plans can be made stronger in the interest of Rhode Islanders and in consideration of the legislated duties and obligations of the Council.
-The Council understands and expects that the Company will communicate clearly about whether and why they are (or are not) able to fully address each priority, and anticipates such information will be taken into consideration during their deliberations regarding each Plan.
+In addition to defining the overarching priorities listed above, the Council has included a range of specific details, detailed strategies to support each priority-('priority strategies').
+These itemspriority strategies have been developed in order to ensure that the Council is clear in what it expects to see during the development of the upcoming Plans.
+These priority strategies are not intended as a set of strict requirements which must be met for the Council to endorse a Plan; that decision will always remain at the discretion of the Council, and be informed by information and circumstances that will undoubtedly change between the time the priorities are set and the time that the Plans are ultimately subject to a final vote by the Council.
+The priorities and their associated strategies should be seen as guidance for how the Council believes the Plans can be made stronger in the interest of Rhode Islanders and in consideration of the legislated duties and obligations of the Council.
+The Council understands and expects that the Company will communicate clearly about whether and why they are (or are not) able to fully address each priority and its associated strategies, and anticipates such information will be taken into consideration during their deliberations regarding each Plan.